nxskok/pasias/docs/20-repeated-measures.md

 a mixed model here too.
 We need "long" or "tidy" format, which we don't have yet.
 One pipe to save them all, to paraphrase Lord of the Rings
-\marginnote{The movies of Lord of the Rings were filmed      in New Zealand, which is also the country in which R was first      designed.} --- put all the fat measurements in one column with a label saying which `method` they were obtained with; create a column which is the athlete number as a factor; fit the linear mixed model; see what we can drop from it:
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The movies of Lord of the Rings were filmed      in New Zealand, which is also the country in which R was first      designed.</span> --- put all the fat measurements in one column with a
+label saying which `method` they were obtained with; create a column which is the athlete number as a factor; fit the linear mixed model; see what we can drop from it: